-4. Arrivals
+3. Arrivals

-4.1 Holding Stacks and Stacking
+3.1 Holding Stacks and Stacking

-Because Heathrow is usually so busy, aircraft coming in to land are frequently held in holding stacks where they circle above 7,000 feet until there is space in the arrival queue to land at the airport.
+Because Heathrow is usually so busy, aircraft coming into land are frequently held in holding stacks where they circle at or above 7,000 feet until there is space in the arrival queue to land at the airport.

 Aircraft circle at different levels within the stacks until there is capacity for them to continue their approach to land at Heathrow.
-The levels are separated by 1,000 feet and the lowest level (the bottom of the stack) is around 7,000 feet.
+The levels are separated by 1,000 feet and the lowest level (the bottom of the stack) is 7,000 feet above mean sea level (AMSL).
 There are four holding stacks at Heathrow known as Bovingdon, Lambourne, Ockham and Biggin.
 The locations of the stacks have been the same since the 1960s.

-There are currently no precise flight paths for aircraft flying from the holding stacks to land.
-Air traffic controllers manually make decisions by allocating headings and altitudes for the aircraft to fly based on the positions of other aircraft.
-While the overall patterns that aircraft fly are similar to each other, the precise position of aircraft in the sky varies from flight-to-flight and day-to-day.
+There are currently no precise flight paths for aircraft flying from the holding stacks to the runways for landing.
+Air traffic controllers make decisions manually by allocating headings and altitudes for the aircraft to fly, based on the position of other aircraft.
+While the overall patterns that aircraft fly are similar, the precise position of aircraft in the sky varies from flight-to-flight and from day-to-day.

 Not every aircraft is required to enter a holding stack on arrival, especially if there is no arrival delay.
-In 2021, an average of 17 aircraft held each day.
-Those aircraft that were required to hold in 2021 spent an average of 5.74 minutes in a stack, compared to 8.25 minutes in 2020.
+In 2022, an average of 103 aircraft held each day.
+Those aircraft that were required to hold in 2022 spent an average of 6.1 minutes in a stack, compared to 5.74 minutes in 2021.
+This increase is due to traffic levels returning to pre-pandemic numbers.

-4.2 Continuous Descent Approaches (CDA)
+3.2 Continuous Descent Approaches (CDA)

 Continuous Descent Approaches (CDA) have been used at Heathrow for many years.
-Once they have been directed out of the holding stack, CDA is a procedure by which aircraft maintain a steady angle of approach until they reach the final approach segment.
+CDA is a procedure by which an aircraft maintains a steady angle of approach once is directed out of the holding stack, until it reaches the final approach segment.
 The intention of CDA is to reduce arrival noise by keeping aircraft higher for longer.
 In addition, CDA reduces fuel burn and emissions, which leads to an overall environmental benefit.

-The descent profile for Heathrow is deemed to be continuous provided that no segment of level flight longer than 2.5 nautical miles occurs below 6,000 feet above mean sea level (AMSL).
+The descent profile for Heathrow is deemed to be continuous provided that no segment of level flight longer than 2.5 nautical miles occurs below 6,000 feet AMSL.
 A level segment can be defined as having less than a 50-foot variance over a distance of 2 nautical miles.
-This is measured by ANOMS.
+This is tracked and recorded by ANOMS.